fbpx

 Davidson glacier | Photo by Patrick Connelly

-Tourists who are dead-set on seeing a glacier while in Skagway should consider visiting nearby Davidson Glacier.
-Although officially located in Haines County, it’s quite easy to book a tour out of the Port of Skagway to this impressive glacier.
+Tourists who are dead set on seeing a glacier while in Skagway should consider visiting nearby Davidson Glacier.
+Although officially located in Haines County, booking a tour out of the Port of Skagway to this impressive glacier is easy.

-Of the two paths, the Lower Dewey Trail is shorter, less strenuous, and more popular.
+The Lower Dewey Trail is shorter, less strenuous, and more popular of the two paths.
 It typically takes hikers with intermediate experience about 2 hours to complete this trail’s 3.5-mile loop.

 The Upper Dewey Trail, however, is only recommended for experienced hikers.
 This arduous 6-mile round-trip hike will take you up a staggering 3,100 feet.